 Puri decked up for Rath Yatra post Fani aftermath

 Puri, July 01: The Car festival or Rath Yatra is round the corner and Lord Jagannath's abode Puri has revamped.
 Pilgrims across the globe have throng to the Jagannath Dham.
-The city has decked up for the most-awaited festivals and the annual event of the Orissa state as well as India.
+The city has decked up for the most-awaited festivals and the annual event of the Odisha state as well as India.

 As we all have witness the violent form of Mother nature that has left Odisha in a devastating condition two months ago.
 The rarest-of-the-rare summer Cyclone Fani had left people of Odisha in severe distress and has rendered millions, jobless.
 Fani made landfall in Puri in the month of May this year and has turned coastal Odisha into what looks like a war-ravaged zone.